 ABO Warden, John Horton explained how the ABO aimed to become the 20th accredited bird observatory and demonstrated to the film crew bird ringing and recording.
 The crew was also introduced to Alderney’s spectacular display of migrant and resident moths thanks to the ABO’s light trap and the help of local lepidopterist David Wedd.

 Alderney Bird Observatory is the newest bird observatory in the British Isles.
 Dedicated to a program of monitoring and researching bird migration across the island, we are fortunate to be situated on one of Europes major migration flyways.
-The HQ and field centre accommodation sleeping 10 guests are based at ‘The Nunnery’; the oldest standing building in the Channel Islands and the best preserved coastal Roman fort in the British Isles.
-The building is of huge historic importance so our plan is to sensitively develop the space into an accessible heritage site for visitors to enjoy and for the benefit of Alderney.
-Once all the necessary permissions had been granted and funds raised, the new field centre accommodation at the observatory was completed and the Nunnery’s role has changed once again.
-Four years on and The Nunnery has undergone full, and sensitive, restoration with a new roof and replacement of all the main utilities.
+The HQ and field centre accommodation sleeping 10 guests is based at ‘The Nunnery’; the oldest standing building in the Channel Islands and the best preserved coastal Roman fort in the British Isles.
+The building is of huge historic importance so our plans presented to the Alderney States members from the outset of this project were to sensitively develop the space into an accessible heritage site for local visitors and tourists to experience and enjoy.
+Over 2000 years the site has seen extraordinary military development; occupied by the Romans from around 350AD, the Normans, Napoleonic forces, the Victorian British Army and then heavily fortified as a major stronghold for the Germans during WW11.
+Having undergone full and sensitive restoration with a new roof and replacement of all the main utilities the building has a new role as the ABO field centre accommodation.

 In the past it had been refurbished as an 18th century gun battery and then served as barracks, a hospital, married quarters and a farm.
 Next it was converted to Resistance Nest ‘Piratenschloss’ by the Germans so there remain a network of bunkers and machine gun posts (without guns!) in the Nunnery garden.
 Work will continue for many years to better understand the nearly 2,000 years of occupation at this site.
 As a part of the current guardianship of The nunnery, ABO proudly became a Channel Islands company and registered charity in 2019.
 The States of Alderney continue to back the ABO project at the Nunnery recently pledging support into 2020!